copperwater/xNetHack/doc/xnh-changelog-10.0.md

     arrows if you are an orc.
 - Orion is replaced as the Ranger quest leader with Cedalion, his lieutenant and guide.
+- Wielding the Longbow of Orion puts a floor on the amount of multishot you get from arrows fired from it.
+This floor is 1 (no multishot) if you wouldn't be able to multishoot with it, or 2 if you can only shoot a maximum of 2 arrows, but otherwise it's 3.

 ### Interface changes